graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <!--
 - Who here has worked with Hive Gateway?
 Can I see a raise of hands?
-- That gives me a good sense of experience levels in the room
+- Ok, that gives me a good sense of experience levels in the room
 - Whether you're new to Hive Gateway or have been using it, today will be valuable
 - We're going to build something pretty impressive together -->